 Can I choose what I do in the Navy?

-Prior to your last semester before graduation, you submit a package containing your preferences for service selection.
-Approximately a month before graduation and commissioning, a decision is made based on your GPA, PRT scores, a recommendation from your class instructor, and military aptitude.
+At the beginning of your final fall semester, you will submit a package containing your preferences for service selection.
+During your final fall semester, a decision is made based on your GPA, military aptitude scores, PRT scores, and overall class ranking.
 NROTC midshipmen are commissioned in the unrestricted line in fields including Aviation, Surface warfare, Submarine warfare, Special Warfare, and the Marine Corps.